tbodt/v8py/README.rst

 Misc
 ----

-I (sometimes) stream development of this and related projects at https://twitch.tv/tblodt.

 There is no documentation of any of this yet.
 No docstrings.
 The best place to look to find out how to use it is the tests.